GSA/piv-guides/_devconfig/ssh-all.md

   * A PIV/CAC
   * A smartcard reader
-  * A Linux-based computer or workstation that is configured to use a PIV/CAC card for login.
+  * A Linux computer or workstation that is configured to use a PIV/CAC card for login.
 (For additional information, go to [**configure opensc**](https://github.com/OpenSC/OpenSC/wiki/Download-latest-OpenSC-stable-release).)

 ### Procedures